Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/navs-tabs.md

 If you need responsive nav variations, consider using a series of [flexbox utilities]({{< docsref "/utilities/flex" >}}).
 While more verbose, these utilities offer greater customization across responsive breakpoints.
 In the example below, our nav will be stacked on the lowest breakpoint, then adapt to a horizontal layout that fills the available width starting from the small breakpoint.

 {{< design-callout-alert >}}
 This **link** variant, which is just an **example illustrating the use of the flexbox utilities**, should not be used because it does not respect the Orange Design System specifications.
-Indeed, nav tabs and `<a>` html tags should not look like buttons.

 Instead, please consider using our Boosted tabs [Underline]({{< docsref "/components/navs-tabs#underline" >}}) variant.
 You can also refer to [Tabs](https://system.design.orange.com/0c1af118d/p/8630dc-tabs/b/4547ed) guidelines on the Orange Design System website.
 {{< /design-callout-alert >}}